-The Local Area Plan (LAP) forms part of the Saanich General Plan, also known as the Saanich Official Community Plan (OCP) Bylaw, and provides a planning framework to help guide and manage change at the neighbourhood level.
+The Local Area Plan (LAP) forms part of the Saanich Official Community Plan (OCP) Bylaw, and provides a planning framework to help guide and manage change at the neighbourhood level.
 The plan strives to preserve the character and features that make Cadboro Bay unique and further District-wide goals of the OCP.